dragonwocky/documentative/README.md

 1. the output directory is created if it does not already exist.
 2. all assets (non-`.md`) files are copied across as they are.
 3. all markdown files included in the nav are output.
-4. documentative resource files are copied across: `scrollnav.js`, `styles.css` and (only if no icon has been specified in the build/serve options) `documentative.ico`.
+4. documentative resource files are copied across: `docs.js`, `docs.css` and (only if no icon has been specified in the build/serve options) `light-docs.png` and `dark-docs.png`.

 > ❗ note that this means you cannot have any assets with those
 > names, as they will be overwritten.